-The decoder must be unlocked, before programming is possible, with
+The decoder must be unlocked, before it is possible to program, with

 CV #144 = 0 or = 128 (the latter prevents decoder updating but allows programming).

 This is normally the case (CV #144 = 0), but the programming lock is often activated in many sound projects to prevent accidental changes.
 It is therefore useful to check this CV, especially when programming attempts have already failed.